Lucas Firmin Blog

 Like with any machine that runs on electricity, the components that complete and power the circuits generating the power need to be intact and functioning.
 While these problems can be frustrating, they can also be simple to fix.
 Make sure that all connections are tight and not oxidized.
 Check for blown fuses.
 Check your GFCI to see if it is tripped.

 Lucas Firmin Pools builds, maintains, and services custom pools, hot tubs, and spas in the Baton Rouge area.
-If your pool or spa isn’t heating, or its time to update or upgrade your pool or spa, the expert team at Lucas Firmin Pools is here to help.
+If your hot tub isn’t heating, or it's time to update or upgrade your pool or spa, the expert team at Lucas Firmin Pools is here to help.
+Contact Lucas Firmin Pools today to build or repair your new pool and hot tub.

 CONTACT US